 Published: 15 December 2020

-The Lord Mayor of Westminster is the ceremonial, non-political and non-executive First Citizen of Westminster.
-They are elected annually from among the City Councillors and chair all Full Council meetings.
+The Lord Mayor of Westminster is the ceremonial, non-partisan and non-executive First Citizen of Westminster.
+They are elected annually from among the councillors and chairs all Full Council meetings.
 In addition, the Lord Mayor traditionally undertakes the following duties:

-celebrating the achievements of Westminster’s citizens and communities
+- celebrating the achievements of Westminster’s citizens and communities

-supporting the city’s diverse communities
+- supporting the City’s diverse communities

-promoting Westminster locally, nationally and internationally
+- promoting Westminster locally, nationally and internationally

-representing Westminster at important civic and ceremonial events
+- representing Westminster at important civic and ceremonial events

 Contacting the Lord Mayor’s Office